Stable pairs on nodal K3 fibrations: Introduction

-In Section \ref{sec:wall}, when the $K3$ fibration $X$ is a Calabi-Yau threefold and $\beta \in H_2(X,\Z)^\pi$ is arbitrary, using the wall-crossing techniques mostly developed by the third author \cite{Tcurve2, Tcurve1, Tolim2, Tsurvey, TodK3} and assuming a technical conjecture (cf.~Conjecture~\ref{conj:critical}), we express the stable invariants $P_{n,\beta}$ in terms of the generalized Donaldson-Thomas invariants $J(r,\beta,n)$ of the Gieseker semistable sheaves $\F$ supported on the fibers with Here $F$ is the class of a fiber in $X$.
-The invariants $J(r,\beta,n)$ are defined by the method of Joyce-Song \cite{JS}.
-These invariants were studied by the first and second authors in \cite{G-S} when there are no strictly semistable sheaves $\F$ satisfying \eqref{equ:chern}.
+Here $[F]$ is the class of a fiber of $\pi$ in $X$.
+The invariants (\ref{intro:J}) are defined by the method of Joyce-Song \cite{JS}.
+These invariants were studied by the first and second authors in \cite{G-S} when there are no strictly semistable sheaves $F$ satisfying \eqref{equ:chern}.
+The modularity property of the invariants (\ref{intro:J}) holds in the situation of~\cite{G-S}, and we expect such a property in general.
+The following result gives a complete answer on describing the relationship between stable pair invariants and DT type invariants counting two dimensional sheaves: \begin{theorem} \emph{(Theorem~\ref{thm:WCF})} We have the following formula